31 Sights in Würzburg, Germany (with Map and Images)

 Wikipedia: Liste der Stolpersteine in Würzburg (DE), Website

-The Old Main Bridge is the oldest bridge over the Main River in Würzburg and a landmark of the city.
-Begun in the 15th century, the structure was Würzburg's only river crossing until 1886.
-The bridge, part of the East-West Passage, connects the old town on the right bank of the Main with the Marienberg Fortress at Main kilometre 252.32.
-It is used by pedestrians and cyclists.
-In the 18th century, the Old Main Bridge, like Prague's Charles Bridge, continued a tradition begun in Rome with the Ponte Sant'Angelo.
+The Old Main Bridge is the oldest bridge over the Main in Würzburg and a landmark of the city.
+The construction, which began in the 15th century, was Würzburg's only river crossing until 1886.
+The bridge, part of the East-West Passage, connects the old town on the right bank of the Main with the Marienberg Fortress opposite at kilometre 252.32 on the Main.
+It is used by pedestrian and bicycle traffic.
+With its stone figures that characterise the cityscape, the Old Main Bridge in the 18th century, like Prague's Charles Bridge, continued a tradition begun in Rome with the Angel Bridge.

-The parish church of St. Johannes in Würzburg, located in the Haug district, is called Haug, the associated parish as St. Johannes in Abbey Haug.
-The former collegiate church belonged to the Haug collegiate pencil until the secularization in 1803.
-The Church, consecrated to the Baptist and John, was completed in 1691 after plans by Antonio Petrini.
-The two towers of the Haug Abbey are the second highest church towers in Würzburg with a height of 75 meters.
+Haug Abbey is the name given to the parish church of St. Johannes in Würzburg located in the district of Haug, and the associated parish is St. Johannes in Haug Abbey.
+The former collegiate church belonged to the collegiate monastery of Haug until secularization in 1803.
+The church, dedicated to John the Baptist and John the Evangelist, was completed in 1691 according to plans by Antonio Petrini.
+The two towers of Haug Abbey are the second highest church towers in Würzburg with a height of 75 meters.

 The Berlin Milestones are small monuments with mileage to the German capital Berlin.
 At the time of German division in the second half of 20th century, the milestones were furnished in numerous location in former West Germany.
 It has the Berlin Bear on it.
 After the German Reunification it remained as a memorial of the history of German division.
 Many of the monuments are located on highways and federal roads.